alekos3/DNAC-Template-Deploy/README.md

 1) Check Requirements.txt for library dependencies.
-2) Run the main.py script from terminal or your favorite ID.
+2) Run the main.py script from terminal or your favorite IDE.
 You will be prompted for the DNAC URL, username and password.
    Look at screenshot below for correct format on URL.